TUW-GEO/rt1/README.md

     pip install rt1

-In order to get a speedup in the symbolic computations, the module can be installed with the optional symengine-dependency, i.e.:
+In order to get a significant speedup in the symbolic computations, it is recommended to install the module with the optional symengine-dependency, i.e.:

     pip install rt1[symengine]